Goodbye, iTunes: Once-revolutionary app gone in Mac update - The Boston Globe

 Titus said he uses iTunes only to hear obscure Kanye West songs he can’t find streaming. ‘‘At the time it seemed great,’’ he said. ‘‘But it kind of stayed that same speed forever.’’

 The way people listen to music has changed, too.
-The U.S. recording industry now gets 80% of revenue from paid subscriptions and other streaming.
-In the first half of 2019, paid subscriptions to Apple Music and competing services rose 30% from a year earlier to 61 million, or $2.8 billion, while revenue from digital downloads fell nearly 18% to $462 million.
+The US recording industry now gets 80 percent of revenue from paid subscriptions and other streaming.
+In the first half of 2019, paid subscriptions to Apple Music and competing services rose 30 percent from a year earlier to 61 million, or $2.8 billion, while revenue from digital downloads fell nearly 18 percent to $462 million.

 ‘‘The move away from iTunes really does perfectly mirror the general industry move away from sales’’ and toward subscriptions, said Randy Nelson, head of insights at Sensor Tower.